Shillingzheng/Gitbook/README.md

 _**MixPay**_ is very flexible because of its underlying ability to separate the three parts of quote, payment and settlement.

+_**MixPay**_ supports three modes of settlement, normal users, robots, and multi-signature groups.
+Normal users are also known as Mixin Messenger users, assets settled to robots are programmable, and assets settled to multi-signature groups can be easily managed by organizations or teams.

 _**MixPay**_ is the easiest way to accept cryptocurrency payments online or offline.
 Whether you're a business owner, developer or a crypto user, sign up and get started now.